 There is an important distinction with naming a beneficiary in your TFSA that is described in the beneficiary designation section below.
 Please familiarize yourself with it.

-If you have not made your 2019 RRSP contribution, consider setting up a Pre-Authorized Contributions (PAC).
+If you have not made your 2020 RRSP contribution, consider setting up a Pre-Authorized Contribution (PAC).
 A PAC is a fixed amount which can be contributed to your RSP on a regular basis.
 You select the amount and the frequency and the contributions.
 The benefits are dollar-cost averaging and it happens automatically and there is no need to worry about making a large lump sum contribution when the RSP contribution deadline is approaching.
-The contribution limit in 2019 is the lesser of 18% of your previous year’s earned income, up to a maximum of $26,500.
-The deadline for a 2019 contribution is March 1, 2020.
-If you are turning 71 in 2019, you are permitted one last RRSP contribution prior to December 31, 2019.
+The contribution limit in 2020 is the lesser of 18% of your previous year’s earned income, up to a maximum of $ 27,230.
+The deadline to make contribution to 2020 tax year has not yet been announced, but, based on historical precedent will fall close to end of February or first few days of March of 2021.
+If you turned or will be turning 71 in 2020, December 31, 2020 is the last day you can contribute to your own RRSP.

 Update your will and power of attorney

-This topic is very comprehensive and if you do not have a will or power of attorney in place, we suggest that you do not delay.
+This is a very comprehensive topic, and if you do not yet have a will or power of attorney put in place, we strongly recommend that you do not delay .
 There are numerous decisions to be made regarding your medical care and to ensure that your assets are managed and distributed according to your wishes.
-A “do it yourself” will kit is not recommended, and we can refer you to qualified estate planning lawyers for this very important function.
-If you have a will and “life events occurred,” consider having it reviewed to ensure that it is still relevant and represents your wishes as you currently intend.
+A “do it yourself” will kit is not recommended.
+We can refer you to qualified estate planning lawyers to complete this very important function.
+If you already have a will, and if it has not been reviewed for quite some time or post a life event, consider having it reviewed to ensure that it is still relevant and represents your wishes as you currently intend.

 Charitable contributions qualify for a tax credit for up to 75% of your net income.
 In the year of death and one year prior, the limit is 100% of net income.
 If you contribute over $200, then it qualifies for a tax credit at the highest tax rate, and under $200, it qualifies at the lowest tax rate.